August 27th, 2010

 I, personally, became interested in this idea through my experience of watching “Internet Surfing Clubs” around 2007 and 2008.
 Internet Surfing Clubs are blogs authored by multiple users in which short, visually immediate posts–each of which often involve re-mixed or readymade material appropriated from elsewhere on the Internet–are shared in on-going conversation.
 The Surfing Club I was aware of first and to this day have the most affection for is Nasty Nets.

 Before I became acquainted with Surfing Clubs, I wasn’t particularly interested in art and only moderately interested in Internet culture.
-I came from a background in film production and, while I was still watching filmmakers riffing off of Hitchcock such as Cronenberg, Verhoeven, and De Palma, generally speaking, I had hit a brick wall with “the movies” on a creative level.
+I came from a background in film production and, while I was still watching certain filmmakers, generally speaking, I had hit a brick wall with film on a creative level.
 This led me YouTube where my interests were rekindled.

-Shortly after my conversion to YouTube, I became aware of Surfing Clubs and, in particular, Nasty Nets through “The Year in The Internet 2006” which was a series of “best of” lists by people interested in Internet culture and Internet memes which was edited by the artists Michael Bell-Smith and Cory Arcangel, who also made a similar list the year before.
+Shortly after this, I became aware of Surfing Clubs and, in particular, Nasty Nets through “The Year in The Internet 2006” which was a series of “best of” lists by people interested in Internet culture and Internet memes.
+It was edited by the artists Michael Bell-Smith and Cory Arcangel, who also made a similar list the year before.

 On Nasty Nets, the same principles applied except, in this case, there was a level of meta-criticality in regard to what was being shared.
 It was Internet culture about Internet culture, and, in some cases, it was about the history of conceptual art, as well.
 Once again, though, the point, for me, was not to spend too much time asking whether or not the individual posts were good or bad, but to simply follow the stream, day after day, every day.
-And, just as in my experience on YouTube, in the process of following these streams, the posts began to differentiate themselves and different voices began to emerge.
+And, just as in my experience on YouTube, in the process of following these streams, the posts began to differentiate themselves and different performative voices began to emerge.
 I didn’t know anybody that was on a Surf Club or have any idea what their backgrounds were, but, all of the sudden, certain surfers on Nasty Nets became, to me anyway, the most relevant, significant artists that I knew of—period.
-If one watches this type of work, one quickly realizes that the meaningful art on the Web is accrued through “each day’s gathering” as Steinberg calls it, following the performing of the making of art on the Web.
-Being able to consider art in this way is potentially therapeutic in that it quells anxieties regarding the ultimate novelty of one individual instance of work in an ocean of other works.
+If one watches this type of work, one quickly realizes that the meaningful art on the Internet is accrued through “each day’s gathering” as Steinberg calls it, following the performing of the making of art on the Web.

 5.

-To conclude, when faced with a leveling-out of all individual units of culture to right around zero, both the artist and the art follower are presented with a choice: either drown or surf.
+When faced with a leveling-out of all individual units of culture to right around zero, both the artist and the art-follower are presented with a choice: either drown or surf.
 The work which one views on the Internet which retains a sense of meaning and the possibility of inspiring further work by artists and further following by art followers is, more often than not, produced by those who surf.

 July 23rd, 2010